 a.
-You can find my lectures note/ Pdf in the Notes Channel on Slack.
+You can find my lectures note/ Pdf in the Notes folder on UNM Learn.

 b.
 There are some PowerPoint and image and clicker slides on the home page of Pearson provided by publisher you may find useful.
 You can find them all in the resource section on the homepage.